Categories: Learn

 How Do I Restring a Floyd Rose?

-In the next part of this article, we are going to look at how to restring a Floyd Rose.
-Luckily for most Ibanez owners, this next part is relevant to your tremolos too!
-Double-locking tremolo systems have their many advantages, however this isn’t exactly one of them.
-The process becomes easier after a few times, but restringing a Floyd is more technical than it is for a traditional tune-o-matic or fixed bridge.
-There are different ways of doing this, but we’ve detailed our preferred method below:
+Let’s look at how to restring a Floyd Rose.
+Ibanez owners listen up too – this next part is relevant to your tremolos as well.
+Double-locking tremolo systems have many advantages in the creative department, however restringing isn’t exactly one of them.
+The process becomes easier after a few times, but restringing a Floyd requires more steps than a traditional Tune-o-matic or fixed bridge.
+There are different ways of doing this, but here’s my preferred method…

 1. What You’ll Need

-First off, get yourself a fresh pack of strings!
-We’re going to assume that you’re replacing the strings with a set of the same gauge(s), but if not, then there’s no need to worry.
-We’ll get to that later…
+• A fresh pack of strings.
+I’m going to assume that you’re replacing the strings with a set of the same gauges.
+If not, then there’s no need to worry.
+We’ll get to that later.

-Start things off by grabbing a couple of allen wrenches.
+• A couple of allen wrenches/hex keys.
 Most Floyd Rose-equipped guitars would have included these when you made your purchase, with the right sizes provided for your tremolo.
-If not, you can easily purchase a set of allen wrenches at your local DIY shop.
+If not you can easily purchase a set of allen wrenches at your local DIY shop.
 They are necessary to loosen certain components, allowing you to release the old strings.

-Make sure you also have a string winder handy, as this will speed up the process significantly.
-Wire cutters will be needed to cut off the string(s) excess, including the ball ends of each replacement string.
-You may also need a Phillips-style screwdriver to remove the back-plate from your guitar, so that you can make adjustments to the tremolo springs and their tension.
-This may not be necessary, unless you’re changing to heavier/lighter gauge strings.
+• A Phillips-style screwdriver to remove the back-plate from your guitar and make adjustments to the tremolo springs and their tension.
+This may not be necessary unless you’re changing to heavier/lighter gauge strings.

-If you’re missing any of the tools specified above, make sure to check out our Tools & Maintenance range.
+If you’re missing any of the tools specified above, make sure to browse our Tools & Maintenance range.

-Start off by removing the locking nut plates.
-Make sure you put them somewhere safe in the meantime, as they’re easy to lose!
+Start by removing the locking nut plates.
+Put them somewhere safe in the meantime, as they’re easy to lose.
 This will take pressure off the strings, meaning that they are free to unwind and remove.

 3a.
 Fitting a New String

-You can now insert the string into the saddle at the bridge, and tighten it using the correct-sized allen wrench.
-Do not over-tighten!
+Insert the string into the saddle at the bridge, and tighten it using the correct-sized allen wrench.
+Do not over-tighten.

 If you’re using the same string gauges as your previous set, the bridge should sit parallel to the surface of the guitar body.
 This is easier to notice with a floating bridge system, however if you have a non-routed guitar, you can check by gently pressing down on the bar and feeling whether the response is the same as before.